guiwitz/neubias_academy_biapy/README.md

 Note that this procedure installs all packages *except* for [13-ML_based_segmentation.ipynb](13-ML_based_segmentation.ipynb).
 That notebook requires [Cellpose](https://github.com/mouseland/cellpose) and [StarDist](https://github.com/mpicbg-csbd/stardist).
 As installation of these packages might depend on your local configuration, we do not include them in the default installation.
 Consult their documentation on how to install them if you want to explore that notebook.

+## Additional technical information

+### Turning a Q&A into an [image.sc](https://forum.image.sc/) post

+The questions and answers of the live NEUBIAS webinar were saved into a spreadsheet (see e.g [here](https://docs.google.com/spreadsheets/d/1aL77bMOsQeYoWBA8_jZx_mu13KeL_bgJHNVMOWPHHHA/edit?usp=sharing)) and exported as a CSV file.
+To generate the post that can be found [here](https://forum.image.sc/t/neubias-academy-home-webinar-interactive-bioimage-analysis-with-python-and-jupyter-questions-answers/37596), the CSV file was transformed into a Markdown document through the Jupyter notebook [questions_to_markdown.ipynb](utils/questions_to_markdown.ipynb).
+You can also run that notebook from Binder and upload your own CSV file to turn it into Markdown.
+Note that the image.sc forum markdown requires links to be html tags, simple Markdown links don't work.

+### Automated conversion for Colab

+There are a three main differences in the requirements to run notebooks on Binder or Colab: the path to data is different (as data are stored on Google Drive for Colab), the small course module ```course_function.py``` needs to be copied to Colab, and some packages need to be installed on Colab.
+The notebook [automate_colab_editing.ipynb](utils/automate_colab_editing.ipynb) automates the conversion from Binder to Colab: 1.
+It checks each notebook for package imports and adds a cell to install missing packages, 2. it checks for data imports, and changes the paths to Google Drive format, and 3. it adds a cell to download the course module.
+Each notebook is then reexported into another folder.
+Ideally that folder corresponds to a specific branch of the repository.